Two-Loop Beam and Soft Functions for Rapidity-Dependent Jet Vetoes: Beam function correction: independent emission clustering part

 where again $t^\cut \equiv xp^-\Tau^\cut$.
 Plugging in the values for $C_i$ and $\hat{P}^{(0)}_{ij}(x)$ from \eqs{Ci}{oneloopsplit}, one observes that the divergent part is zero when $i \neq j$, and for the case of $i = j$ corresponds to half of eq.
 (50) in \mycite{Tackmann:2012bt}, but with the opposite sign, as stated in the main text.

 Now let us move to consider the zero-bin subtractions~\cite{Manohar:2006nz}.
 There are several zero bins one must consider: $k_1$ alone soft, $k_2$ alone soft, and both $k_1$ and $k_2$ soft simultaneously.
 The first two we must subtract, and the final one we add.
 Our procedure for computing the zero bins coincides with that of \mycites{Tackmann:2012bt, Jouttenus:2009ns}.
-Namely, we take the appropriate soft limit of the full amplitude $\mathcal{A}$, we take the limit of the minus momentum delta function and leave the rest of the measurement function in \eq{clusteringMbeam} untouched.
+Namely, we take the appropriate soft limit of the full amplitude $\mathcal{A}$, and also the appropriate soft limit of the rest of the integrand.
+This limit affects the minus momentum delta function but leaves the measurement function \eq{clusteringMbeam} unchanged.
 As mentioned in the main text, taking the soft limit of the amplitude $\mathcal{A}$ in fact picks out only the term $\mathcal{A}_A$ for any of the zero bins.

 We now make the decomposition in \eq{thetaRsplit}.
 However, for any of the zero bins, the `$1$-term' contains scaleless integrals and is therefore zero.
 For example, the `$1$-term' for the $k_1$ soft zero bin is proportional to